About River Otters

 A 2018 follow-up study documented the progress river otters had made in a decade.
 Despite a number of formidable obstacles, including the island’s highly fragmented and developed landscape, and its high potential for mortality from motor vehicle collisions, otters showed a great degree of adaptability and resilience in recolonizing Long Island.
 Since gaining a foothold on the north shores of Nassau County and western Suffolk in 2008, otters have recolonized most of the suitable habitat on Long Island’s north shore and approximately half of the suitable habitat in the Peconic Estuary.
 They have also exhibited a remarkable ability to locate and colonize small, isolated ponds and freshwater marshes separated from other otter-occupied watersheds by major roads and intensely developed landscapes.

-• A 2013 survey of Fishers island was completed to examine the possibility that otters may also be recolonizing Long Island from populations found in eastern Connecticut, Rhode Island, and dispersing along Fishers Island, Great Gull Island, Plum Island archipelago to reach the east end at Orient.
+2013 survey of Fishers Island was completed to examine the possibility that otters may also be recolonizing Long Island from populations found in eastern Connecticut and Rhode Island, and dispersing along Fishers Island, Great Gull Island, Plum Island archipelago to reach the east end at Orient.

-• In order to determine changes, if any, in the distribution of otters over the decade since the 2008 survey, a 2018 survey was launched and its results are found here:
+Mike Bottini led a 2018 survey of Long Island otter assess changes, if any, in the distribution of otters over the decade since the 2008 survey